 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, including securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
 Some of the underwriters and certain of their affiliates have provided and may in the future provide financial advisory, investment banking and commercial and private banking services in the ordinary course of business to us, for which they receive customary fees and expense reimbursement.
-J.P.
-Morgan Chase Bank, N.A., an affiliate of J.P.
-Morgan Securities LLC, currently serves as administrative agent and a lender under our Revolving Facility, and certain of the underwriters or their affiliates are lenders under our Revolving Facility.
-In addition, U.S. Bancorp Investments, Inc. is an affiliate of the trustee.
-Certain of the underwriters and their affiliates may act as our agent or counterparty in one or more stock repurchases effected by us under our existing stock repurchase programs, pursuant to which we may repurchase our common stock through open market repurchases, privately negotiated transactions, accelerated share repurchase transactions and/or other transactions.
+In particular, Citigroup Global Markets Inc. is acting as the lead dealer manager, and BofA Securities, Inc., HSBC Securities (USA) Inc., J.P.
+Morgan Securities LLC and Wells Fargo Securities, LLC are acting as dealer managers, in connection with the Tender Offers and certain of the underwriters or their affiliates are lenders under, and serve as agents or in other roles with respect to, one or more of our credit facilities.
+In addition, U.S. Bancorp Investments, Inc., one of the underwriters, is an affiliate of the trustee under the indenture that will govern the Notes.
+Furthermore, certain of the underwriters and their affiliates may act as our agent or counterparty in one or more stock repurchases effected by us under our existing stock repurchase programs, pursuant to which we may repurchase our common stock through open market repurchases, privately negotiated transactions, accelerated share repurchase transactions and/or other transactions.
 If any of the underwriters or their affiliates has a lending relationship with us, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriters or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
-Typically, these underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the notes offered hereby.
-Any such credit default swaps or short positions could adversely affect future trading prices of the notes offered hereby.
-In addition, certain of the underwriters and their respective affiliates are holders of our 6.900% notes due 2017 and may receive a portion of the net proceeds of the offering which are used to redeem our 6.900% notes due 2017 held by them.
+Typically, these underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the Notes offered hereby.
+Any such credit default swaps or short positions could adversely affect future trading prices of the Notes offered hereby.
+The underwriters and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.